What to know before adopting a guinea pig

 - Paper towel rolls (cut lengthwise)

-Guinea pigs are very social animals and are happiest when they have another guinea pig companion (plus attention from their human family members.
+Guinea pigs are very social animals and are happiest when they have another guinea pig companion, and attention from their human family members.
 Even well socialized guinea pigs may nip if startled, which is why it’s recommended that they be handled by adults and older children.

 Guinea pigs have good colour vision and great hearing, enabling them to learn to respond to specific sounds.
 With some patience and persistence, they can even be trained to use litter boxes!